zeldaret/oot/docs/Music Macro Language.md

 ##### Channel Registers

-Every channel contains two registers that commands can use for mathematical calculations, loading and storing values, and referencing data sections.
+Every channel contains two registers that instructions can use for mathematical calculations, loading and storing values, and referencing data sections.
 Like the sequence player, there is an eight-bit `$V` register that's used mainly for loading and storing values, and a sixteen-bit `$P` register used as an offset pointer for indirect references within the channel script.

 ##### IO Ports

 Similar to the sequence player, each channel contains its own dedicated eight IO ports that are one byte wide.
 These ports can be used to store or communicate values across different portions of the channel script.

 Channels also have access to the sequence player's IO ports, allowing values to be sent across different levels as needed.
 Keep in mind that since each channel's script runs in parallel, you will want to ensure that channels do not write back to the same IO port on the sequence player in a destructive fashion.
-(These commands are executed in a single thread, so it is safe for different channels to modify the same IO port if, for example, the script was configured to modify one bit while leaving the rest unmodified.)
+(These instructions are executed in a single thread, so it is safe for different channels to modify the same IO port if, for example, the script was configured to modify one bit while leaving the rest unmodified.)

-##### Metacommands
+##### Metainstructions

 **.channel** *label name*

-**Description:** Defines a label for the following subsection of channel commands.
+**Description:** Defines a label for the following subsection of channel instructions.
 Note that it is considered an error if a channel label is proceeded with anything that is not a channel command.

 **Example:**
 ```